Welcome to the Public Health Intelligence Lab (PHIL)

 -Franklin County Opioid Recovery Deserts (FOCAL Map project)

 -OpenOD: A Framework for Open-Source Opioid-related Data in Rural Settings

 -Systems Models for Opioid Epidemic

 -Agent-based model of Food Insecurity and Diet-related Health Outcomes in Franklin County, Ohio

 -Cost-effectiveness of Food Prescription Programs by Health Care Providers

-Funding: OSU Internal Seed Grants (InFACT, Opioid Innovation Fund, IPR), NIH (Healing Communities Study), NSF (Midwest Big Data Hub, EAGER, Smart and Connected Communities), Foundation, and State of Ohio (Infant Mortality Research Partnership).
+Funding: OSU Internal Seed Grants (InFACT, Opioid Innovation Fund, IPR), NIH (Healing Communities Study), NSF (Midwest Big Data Hub, EAGER, Smart and Connected Communities), CDC (FOCAL Map), Foundation, and State of Ohio (Infant Mortality Research Partnership).